Applying for Resource Consent

-Before your application can be formally received lodged it will go through a prelodgement check assessment to ensure the information needed to make a decision on the consent is present.
-The prelodgement checklist (included with the application form) lists all the information that needs to be submitted with your application.
+Before your application can be formally lodged it will go through a check to ensure that all the information needed to make a decision on the consent is included.
+The Resource Management Act checklist (http://www.hastingsdc.govt.nz/files/all/documents/forms/resource/resouce-consent-checklist.pdf) is available to help you check that all the information needed has been included with your application.

 - payment of a fee deposit

 - current copy of the certificate of title (less than three months old) You can request that Council obtain a copy of this for which you will be charged